clearent/ClearentIdtechIOSFramework/README.md

 This is an IOS Framework that works with the IDTech framework to handle credit card data for IDTECH VIVOpay reader.

 Carthage was chosen to bring the Clearent framework into your project because of its flexibility.
-Reference Carthage documentation here (https://github.com/Carthage/Carthage).
+Reference Carthage documentation here [Carthage](https://github.com/Carthage/Carthage).

 ## Build the framework, build your app.

+### Use Carthage ###

 1 - Install Carthage if you have not done so. ex - brew install carthage.